zero-jim/C-C-Projects/README.md

 # C-and-Cpp-Projects
-#Snake Game: is a simple console game that I have done in C++
+1. Snake Game: is a simple console game in C++
+2. TicTacToe: is a simple console game in C++